Shankarpali Recipe (Sweet Diamond Cuts)

 Can I bake shankarpali instead of frying it?

 Yes, you can bake these as well.
-But remember that when you bake shankarpali, it gets a light brown color, unlike deep-fried ones, which are slightly darker.
+But remember that when you bake shankarpali, it turns light brown, unlike deep-fried ones, which are slightly darker.
 The baked ones are also less fluffy and crumbly than the deep-fried ones.

 To bake, preheat the oven to 180°C (360°F).
-Place the prepared shankarpali on a baking tray which is lined with parchment paper, keeping some space in between.
+Place the prepared shankarpali on a lined baking tray, leaving some space between them.
 Bake for about 20 to 25 minutes.
 Flip them midway.
 Once baked, let them cool down thoroughly before storing them in an airtight jar.

 How do I make shankarpali in an air fryer?

-Just like the baking method, place the prepared shankarpali in a single layer on the air fryer tray and air fry for about 10 to 12 minutes in a preheated air fryer at 180°C (360°F).
+Just like the baking method, place the prepared shankarpali in a single layer on the air fryer tray and air fry for 10 to 12 minutes at 180°C (360°F), preheated.
 Flip them midway for even frying.

 Why is my shankarpali not flaky and crispy?